MohamedAliMerali/React-18---Code-with-mosh/03 - Managing Component State.md

 # Updating Arrays

-The same goes for Array, we should not mutate or change the, we should give react a brand new array.
+The same goes for Array, we should not mutate or change them, we should give react a brand new array.

 ```jsx
 const [tags, setTags] = useState(["happy", "cheerful"]);